tronikos/home-assistant.io/source/_integrations/google_drive.markdown

 api_link: https://console.developers.google.com/start/api?id=drive
 ---

 This integration allows you to connect your [Google Drive](https://drive.google.com) with Home Assistant Backups.
-When you set up a config entry, your drive will have a new folder called Home Assistant where all the backups will be stored.
-You can then rename this to whatever you like.
+When you set up this integration, your Google Drive will have a new folder called Home Assistant where all the backups will be stored.
+You can rename this folder to whatever you like in Google Drive at any point of time.
+If you delete the folder, it will automatically be re-created as long as you have the integration enabled.

 ## Prerequisites